 We are a resource center that is here to help people who want to homeschool and need or want a little assistance.
 We have a Christian environment and consider parents to be the primary educators and decision-makers.
 Grade levels given are flexible and are listed to help parents make decisions.

 We do not intend to become a university model school, and expect that parents remain the primary teachers of their children.
 We are run by common sense, not common core.
 We are not interested in accreditation and prefer to preserve our freedoms.
-We ran a large program for nine years in the Acworth/Kennesaw area of Cobb County ,GA, and are now re-opening in a church in the Cherokee County area.
+We ran a large program for nine years in the Acworth/Kennesaw area of Cobb County ,GA, and re-opened last year in a church in the Cherokee County area.
 We hope to eventually have our own facilities, with room for additional programs, including athletics.
 In the fall of 2017, we are also opening a primary school in the main Hopewell Church building on the other side of the street.

 Teachers are selected on the basis of their Christian character, experience with homeschooling, passion for teaching, and expertise in an area of the curriculum.
 They are required to pass a background check and sign a statement of faith.